codetist/sequeltools/README.md

 ## Overview
-sequelTools Sessionbrowser is a browser-based application for Oracle database developers who want to get better insights into what is happening in their databases.
+sequelTools Sessionbrowser is a browser-based application for Oracle database developers who want to get better insights into what is happening inside their databases.

 ### Download
 Downlod current version from the [Releases](https://github.com/codetist/sequeltools/releases/).